-All of us are perhaps familiar with B2C eCommerce user interface (UI) / user experience (UX) design since it surrounds us everyday and everywhere.
-All websites and app endeavor to provide the best UI / UX design in order to provide the most pleasant shopping environment and thus maximize the conversion rate.
+All of us are perhaps familiar with the B2C eCommerce user interface (UI) / user experience (UX) design since it surrounds us every day and everywhere.
+All websites and app endeavor to provide the best UI / UX design to provide the most pleasant shopping environment and thus maximize the conversion rate.
 On the other hand, B2B eCommerce will have different functional features because of the business nature.
-At the same time, enterprise companies are also realizing the importance of UX design – B2B eCommerce sites are no longer some catalog-liked displays or order form system but becoming more user-friendly and getting closer to their consumer counterparts.
+At the same time, enterprise companies also realize the importance of UX design – B2B eCommerce sites are no longer some catalog-liked displays or order form system but becoming more user-friendly and getting closer to their consumer counterparts.

 B2B eCommerce can no longer be catalog-liked display.